-Consider the social learning as a result of exposure to chaos and violence and consider the sense of safety and agency a child has internalized.
+Consider social learning as a result of exposure to chaos and violence and consider the sense of safety and agency a child has internalized.

-The CPS model seeks to provide a very different experience for the child through the teacher-child relationship or adult-child relationship than previously experienced, one where the adult is empathetic, non-judgemental and supportive.
+The CPS model seeks to provide a very different experience for the child through the teacher-child relationship or adult-child relationship than previously experienced, one where the adult is empathetic, non-judgemental, and supportive.

 When “consequences” – code for punishment is used, it reinforces coercive behavior to which many of these students have already been exposed.
-It triggers a sense of danger and lack of being valued.
+It triggers a sense of danger and a lack of being valued.

 Here, the CPS model assumes that if the child can do well, they would enjoy doing so.
 This is so different than a punishment/reward paradigm where we seek to incentivize the child externally by avoiding punishment and earning rewards.
-If there is a skill deficit, no amount of punishment or reward or external incentives will provide for success.
+If there is a skill deficit, no amount of punishment or reward, or external incentives will provide for success.